gamooga/gamooga-tutorials/LiveDraw/README.rst

         gc.send("coordata", "-2,-2;");
     }

 We clear the rectangle and add a "-2,-2;" to coordinate data to be sent to other users.
-It will be detected at other users and similar clear up is performed.
+It is detected at other users and similar clear up is performed.
 Change ``onmessage`` callback for ``coordata`` like below:

 .. code-block:: javascript